 Marrying does not necessarily solve the problem, especially if the foreigner is already outside the U.S. In fact, there is a court case on point which states that act of marriage should not be considered when deciding if a bar should be lifted.
 If the foreigner is in deportation proceedings and is still in the U.S. then a marriage can possibly be used as a means of temporarily delaying or stopping the deportation.
 However, it is not always in the best interest of the foreigner to fight deportation.
 Each circumstance is different.
 Hiring a qualified and experienced immigration attorney is important when trying to overcome a bar.

 The most common reason for a bar is that the foreigner was present in the U.S. illegally, then left.
-Unlawful presence in the U.S. for a period of more than 6 months triggers an automatic 3 year bar once the foreigner departs the U.S. No deportation order is required.
+Unlawful presence in the U.S. for a period of more than 6 months after the age of 18 triggers an automatic 3 year bar once the foreigner departs the U.S. No deportation order is required.
 The mere fact of being in the U.S. unlawfully for too long can trigger the bar upon departing the US.
-If the foreigner was unlawfully present in the U.S. more than 1 year, then the bar is for 10 years rather than three.
+If the foreigner was unlawfully present in the U.S. more than 1 year after age 18, then the bar is for 10 years rather than three.
+Multiple illegal entries increase those penalties.
 If the foreigner is unlawfully present in the U.S. for any length of time, it is important to seek confidential advice from a qualified, licensed immigration attorney at your earliest opportunity in order to examine your options.
 Simply being out of status is a violation of immigration rules and has consequences.

 Another common reason for a 601 bar is because the foreigner has made a misrepresentation before an immigration officer.
 When caught in a lie the foreigner is permanently barred from the U.S. and a 601 waiver must be sought.
 Yet another situation is where the foreigner has been convicted of committing certain crimes.
-Court ordered deportations can also result in a separate bar from the U.S. for a fixed duration.
-A 601 bar waiver can be used to try and set aside the deportation bar.
+If a foreigner has a criminal offense or is in criminal proceedings, contact us immediately for a consultation.
+Court ordered deportations can also result in a separate type of bar from the U.S. for a fixed duration.
+A Form 212 bar waiver can be used to try and set aside the deportation bar.

 Each of these bars is separate and distinct from another.
 Sometimes there are several bars that overlap one another and the client is unaware of the situation.
 Clients often believe that a bar should not apply where the foreigner voluntarily departs the U.S. to avoid a deportation order.
 However, courts often avoid mentioning the foreigner can be barred from the U.S. even if the court does not issue a deportation order where voluntary departure is granted.